xtrmstep/Kafker/README.md

 This command relies on existing configuration with name `topic`.
 It will produce a file `topic-<date>-<time>.csv` with serialized events in table form.
 The configuration should be located in working folder or current folder and consists of following artifacts:

-- `topic.cfg` - a file with information about Kafka broker endpoints and topic name, offset and other parameters (see below)
-- `topic.map` - a file with information about mapping for this topic
+- `topic.cfg` - a file with information about Kafka broker endpoints and topic name, offset and other parameters (see below) additionally information about mapping for this topic.

 #### Parameters